truenas/documentation/content/Introduction/Support.md

 ## Free Support

-The [TrueCommand Community Forum](https://www.truenas.com/community/forums/truecommand/) is an active online resource for asking questions, troubleshooting issues, and sharing information with other TrueCommand users.
+The [TrueNAS Community](https://forums.truenas.com/) is an active online resource for asking questions, troubleshooting issues, and sharing information with other TrueNAS users.
-[Registering](https://www.truenas.com/community/register/) is required for posting.
+You must register to post.

-New users are encouraged to briefly [introduce](https://www.truenas.com/community/forums/introductions.25/) themselves and review the [forum rules](https://www.truenas.com/community/threads/forum-rules.45124/) before posting.
+We encourage new users to briefly review the [forum rules and helpful tips](https://forums.truenas.com/t/welcome-to-truenas-community-forums/) before posting.

+[Community Resources](https://forums.truenas.com/c/resources/) are user-contributed articles about every facet of using TrueNAS.
+They are organized into broad categories and incorporate a community rating system to better highlight content that the whole community has found helpful.

 ## Paid Support